arjkb/mobile-vision-prototype/README.md

 # Mobile Vision Prototype

-This is a simple Android application to figure out how well the [Moble Vision API by Google](https://developers.google.com/vision/) works.
+This is a simple Android application to figure out the effectiveness of the [Moble Vision API by Google.](https://developers.google.com/vision/)

 This app is self-contained.
-The images it uses are within the app in the `res/drawable` directory.
+The images it uses are in the `res/drawable` directory.
+As of now, there are two images, and the app is hardcoded to use one of them.

 To run (works with Android Lollipop and higher only),

-1. Clone from this repository.
+1. Clone this repository from the terminal.
 ```
 git clone https://github.com/arjunkrishnababu96/mobile-vision-prototype.git
 ```